tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 To a degree, yes, you can only really evaluate the usefulness of documentation from the perspective of a user going through the documentation with some tasks in mind.
 However, surveys are a difficult, inefficient way to go about measuring documentation quality for several reasons:

 * Survey responses aren't actionable
-* Users aren't available for surveys
+* Users aren't regularly available for surveys
 * Survey questions are difficult to formulate
 * Users are sometimes unreliable